- Resource Consumption- The level of resources needed or used by a society

-A number of factors account for the increasing demand for water:
+Several factors account for the increasing water demand:

 - Climate change, leading to some areas becoming drier than others whilst others are getting over-flooded.

-- Increasing population growth, meaning more demand for water for industrial, agriculture and domestic use
+- Increasing population growth, meaning more demand for water for industrial, agricultural and domestic use

-- rapid urbanization meaning more water is needed for consumption and waste management
+- rapid urbanization which means more water is needed for consumption and waste management

 - increasing standard of living in emerging economies – India, China and Brazil.
 The growth in the middle class in these countries requires more water to meet their increasing demand for water resources

-- growth in tourism, sport and recreation – the means more water for golf courses and football fields, etc
+- growth in tourism, sport and recreation – that means more water for golf courses and football fields, etc

 Global Patterns and trends in the availability and production of food/land